Central Europe

 The cultural-spatial borders of Europe according to the Standing Committee on Geographical Names, Germany.
 The map displays two different segment-bordering ways superimposed on each other.

 Central Europe according to The World Factbook (2009), and Brockhaus Enzyklopädie (1998).

 Central Europe is a geographical region of Europe between Eastern, Southern, Western and Northern Europe.
 Central Europe is known for its cultural diversity; however, countries in this region also share certain historical and cultural similarities.

 The region is variously defined but often includes Austria, Croatia, the Czech Republic, Germany, Hungary, Liechtenstein, Lithuania, Poland, Slovakia, Slovenia and Switzerland.
 Throughout much of the Early Modern period, the territories of Poland and Lithuania were part of the Polish–Lithuanian Commonwealth.
 Meanwhile, the Ottoman Empire came to occupy most of present-day Croatia and present-day Hungary, and southern parts of present-day Slovakia.
-The Archduchy of Austria, the Kingdom of Bohemia (Czech Republic), the Duchy of Carniola (part of present-day Slovenia), the various German Principalities and the Old Swiss Confederacy were within the Holy Roman Empire.
+The various German Principalities, the Kingdom of Bohemia (present-day Czech Republic), the Duchy of Carniola (part of present-day Slovenia), and the Old Swiss Confederacy were within the Holy Roman Empire.
 During the 18th century, the Habsburg monarchy came to reign over the territories of Austria, Croatia, the Czech Republic, Hungary, Slovakia and Slovenia, alongside parts of Serbia, Germany, Italy and Switzerland.
-Bosnia and Herzegovina, however, was not under Habsburg control during the 18th century; it was occupied in 1878 following the Congress of Berlin and formally annexed in 1908.
 Between the early 18th and the early 20th centuries, Central Europe had a substantial Jewish population.

 Since the Cold War, the countries that make up Central Europe have historically been and in some cases continue to be divided into either Eastern or Western Europe.
 After World War II, Europe was divided by the Iron Curtain into two parts, the capitalist Western Bloc and the socialist Eastern Bloc, although Austria, Switzerland and Yugoslavia (encompassing the territories of present-day Croatia, Slovenia and various other South Slavic nations) declared neutrality.
 The Berlin Wall was one of the most visible symbols of this division.
 Respectively, countries in Central Europe have historical, cultural and geopolitical ties with these wider regions of Europe.

 Central Europe began a "strategic awakening" in the late 20th and early 21st centuries, with initiatives such as the Central European Defence Cooperation, the Central European Initiative, Centrope, and the Visegrád Four Group.
 That awakening was accelerated by writers and other intellectuals, who recognized the societal paralysis of decaying dictatorships and felt compelled to speak up against Soviet oppression.